nhsengland/datascience/docs/our_work/a_and_e_forecasting_tool.md

 title: 'Accident and Emergency (A&E) Forecasting Tool'
 summary: 'A probabilistic model which gives a three-week forecast for A&E departments, predicting their expected admissions loads.'
 origin: ''
-tags: ['MODELLING', 'HOSPITAL',  'URGENT CARE' ]
+tags: ['FORECASTING', 'HOSPITAL',  'URGENT CARE', 'WIP', 'PYTHON']
 ---

 ![Image showing plot of historical and predicted admissions rates.
 The plot shows the confidence intervals for the model's fit to historical data, and for its predictions.](../images/a_and_e_forecasting/forecast.png)